GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

 ### Setup your account {: #setup-a-developer-account }

-Once you've registered, you can find the Account page on the left menu.
+Once you've registered, you can finish setting up your developer account in the Account page located on the left menu.

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/lBcTQm6QF1FBzOmLEfG1.png", alt="Chrome Web Store Account page", width="800", height="404" %}

-In the account page you can provide your developer profile information, configure management settings and enable email notifications.
+Here you can provide your developer profile information, configure management settings and enable email notifications.
 However, only the name, email and privacy policy link are mandatory.

 <table>
   <thead>